Elementary General Information

 - Seeds Family Worship

 Our elementary level science classes are engaging and hands-on.
-We utilize the Apologia series on a rotating basis, and all elementary levels study the same topics each year.
+We utilize the Apologia and other classically oriented science series on a rotating basis, and all elementary levels study the same topics each year.
 Students read and interact with texts and journals at home, provide narrations and presentations in class, and complete labs during class on Liberty campus days.

 Our curriculum utilizes creative instruction to help every student develop a love for art and a healthy self-image in a way that emphasizes the value and talent of each child.
 Students will move through units that explore the main elements of art: texture, form, space, shape, color, value and line, while navigating through artwork of some of history’s masters.